kmlawson/japanese-empire-mo3335/seminars.md

 ## Week 10 - The Aftermaths of War and Decolonisation

 *We are getting closer to the essay deadline so no elective reading categories.
-Reading logs can be on any assigned text but consider reflecting on readings or sources from your long essay research.
+Reflective posts can be on any assigned text but consider reflecting on readings or sources from your long essay research.
 Handouts in weeks where there are no elective readings can be from any assigned secondary source.*

 **Primary Reading:** ~40 pages